ADO.NET Provider for Salesforce with Entity Framework and SSIS Support

 components come with powerful visual editors and offer advanced features:

-- Support for SQL and SOQL for querying data
+- Support for SQL for querying data

 - Visual selecting of Salesforce objects instead of typing their names